 An outbreak of the coronavirus disease (COVID-19) caused by the 2019 novel coronavirus (SARS-CoV-2) has been spreading rapidly across the world since December 2019, following the diagnosis of the initial cases in Wuhan, Hubei Province, China.
-Since the beginning of March 2020, the number of cases outside China has increased thirteen fold and the number of affected countries has tripled.
+Since the beginning of March 2020, the number of cases outside China has increased thirteen-fold and the number of affected countries has tripled.
 On March 11, 2020, the World Health Organization (WHO) declared a global pandemic as the coronavirus rapidly spreads across the world.
-As of May 12, 2021, 160,345,709cases of COVID-19 have been reported worldwide, including 3,331,962deaths.
-As of June 21, 2021, more than 155,627 positive cases in North Macedonia and 5,477 deaths are confirmed, and more that 273 active cases are daily monitored.
+As of December 14, 2021, 271.876.474 cases of COVID-19 have been reported worldwide, including 5.340.470 deaths.

+As of December 14, 2021, more than 219.843 positive cases in North Macedonia and 7.754 deaths are confirmed, and more that 5.428 active cases are daily monitored.

 Given the novelty, transmission method, the outbreak has the potential for greater loss of life, significant disruptions in global supply chains, travel and associated industries, financial markets, commodity prices and availability of basic essentials, and economic losses in both developed and developing countries.
 The COVID-19 outbreak is affecting supply chains and disrupting manufacturing operations around the world.
-Economic activity has fallen in the past fiftheen months.
+Economic activity has fallen in the past fifteen months.
 The outbreak is taking place at a time when global economic activity is facing uncertainty and governments have limited policy space to act.
 The length and severity of impacts of the COVID-19 outbreak will depend on the projected length and location(s) of the outbreak, as well as on whether there are is a concerted, fast track response to support developing countries, where health systems are often weak.
 With proactive containment measures, the loss of life and economic impact of the outbreak could be mitigated.